tmilar/meli-manager/README.md

 ```

 2. Ensure the configured Mongo DB instance is running.
-3. Run it:
+3. Run it.
+For example:

 ```
-$ node bin/cli-meli-accounts/ -h
+$ npm run meli:test-account
 Usage: cli-meli-accounts [options]

-Interactive CLI for MercadoLibre user Accounts management.

-Options:

-  -V, --version          output the version number
-  -h, --help             output usage information
-```

-_Additionaly, it could be run doing_ `npm run meli:test-account`

-> example:
->  `node bin/cli-meli-accounts`
-> would output:
->
-> ```
-> Welcome!
+Welcome!
-> ?
+?
 What do you want to do?
 (Use arrow keys)
-> > Create a new Test account
+> Create a new Test account
->   Login & Save existing account
+  Login & Save existing account
->   List saved accounts
+  List saved accounts
->   ──────────────
+  ──────────────
->   Exit
+  Exit
-> ```
+```

 #### Google Spreadsheet API Keys Setup